a-bentofreire/abeamer/docs/sources/roadmap.md

 ### Server Rendering
 - Research how to disable Chrome auto-play policy on puppeteer.
 - Research why the render frames on the server rendering don't match the client rendering.
-- Research why the slow fonts don't always render.
+- Research why the slow fonts don't always render (chrome font fallback feature).

-### Gif Generation
-- Research why gif generator on Windows doesn't always gives the expected result.
+- Research on distributed rendering.

 ### Builders
-- Fix the bug in `gulp build-release` that forces to have 2 folders in the gallery.
-- During the `gulp build-release`, pass all library code inside a single namespace and remove the export from all code that starts with underscore, creating a lighter and faster `abeamer.min.js`.
-- Generate `abeamer.min.js` and `abeamer.debug.min.js` where in the first case all the testing code is removed.
-- Add abeamer library and plugins to each gallery-release.
+- Add abeamer library and plugins to each gallery/latest.

 ### Documentation
 - Fix the JSDocs parser bug in the documentation generator.